geotopmodel/geotop/README.txt

 PRINT_DOUBLE_PRECISION: If set to ON will print the output files and the recovery files in GEOtop 1.x compatibility mode.
 (This will be removed).

-STAGED_FOR_REMOVING: If set to ON will compile code that is going to be removed.

 USE_NETCDF: enables experimental NetCDF output.